mdelete/rustls-pkcs11/README.md

 # rustls-pkcs11

-Resolve rustls client certs with hardware security modules like YubiKey or smartcards using the PKCS11 standard.
+Resolve rustls client certs with hardware security modules (HSM) like YubiKey or smartcards using the PKCS11 standard.

-Caution: Only tested with YubiKeys (ECDSA/RSA) and OpenPGP Card 3.4 so far on Linux and MacOS.
+**Caution**: Only tested with YubiKey (ECDSA/RSA) and OpenPGP Card 3.4 (RSA) on Linux and MacOS, so far.

 Currently supported signature algorithms: